Fred L. Walker: World War II

-In September 1941, during World War II (although the United States was still officially neutral), Walker was appointed Commanding General (CG) of the 36th (Texas) Infantry Division stationed in Brownwood, Texas.
-In this capacity, Walker replaced Major General Claude V. Birkhead, the previous commander.
+In September 1941, during World War II (although the United States was still officially neutral), Walker was appointed Commanding General (CG) of the 36th (Texas) Infantry Division stationed in Brownwood, Texas, succeeding Major General Claude V. Birkhead.
 Walker commanded the division during the Carolina Maneuvers in the summer of 1942.

 In April 1943, the 36th Infantry Division deployed from the New York Port of Embarkation to the Mediterranean Theater of Operations.
 Walker commanded the division in training operations in North Africa, near Rabat, Morocco and Arzew, Algeria.
 The 36th Division first saw combat in the Italian Campaign in September 1943, when, under the command of Major General Ernest Dawley's VI Corps (later replaced by Major General John Lucas) of the U.S. Fifth Army, commanded by Lieutenant General Mark Clark, it took part in Operation Avalanche, part of the Allied invasion of Italy.
 The assault landings were successful, although the division suffered heavy casualties when the German troops launched numerous counterattacks in an attempt to push the Allies back into the sea.

 Walker was 56 years old in 1943, making him the oldest divisional commander in the United States Army at the time.
 He suffered from medical problems, including an elevated heart rate, arthritis and bouts of temporary blindness.
 While in Italy, one of his sons served as his operations officer and another as his personal aide.